retrack/runseb.github.io/ONEPAGE.md

 5. Using [Ansible](http://ansibleworks.com) configuration management tool
 6. Using the AWS [CLI](http://aws.amazon.com/cli/) with the CloudStack EC2 interface [`ec2stack`](https://github.com/BroganD1993/ec2stack)

-If you would like to see more, reach out to me on Twitter: @sebgoa
+If you would like to see more, reach out to this guide author on Twitter: @sebgoa

 And don't hesitate to donate :)